We bring people together for wild nature, research and conservation

 The accommodation itself is rustic, with a Medicine Man-style charm.
 Raised and covered wooden platforms provide comfortable shared sleeping space.
 Camping areas with designated tent spaces can be booked for those wanting their own tent and extra privacy.
 Occasionally visitors may pitch tents on the raised platforms.
 LPAC has also recently begun offering Tentsile tree tents for those who want to sleep hanging from the trees.
 Camping stations have been setup in select spots around the reserve for expeditions.

 LPAC has three medium-size platforms which each accommodates 4 bunk beds (8 people) or 4-6 tents.
 There is also one large platform which accommodates up to 6 bunk beds (12 people) or 6-10 tents.
 Visitors will be provided with a bed which includes comfortable mattress, pillow, thick mosquito net and clean sheets (changed weekly).
 Platforms are sturdy wooden decks, raised over a meter above the ground.
-Each platform is fully sheltered by the rain by a double-lined recycled vinyl (old billboards from Lima) roof structure.
+Each platform is fully sheltered from the rain by a roof made of double-lined recycled vinyl (old advertising billboards from the capital).

 Strategic | Uncontacted | Watershed